nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ##### MSS

 1. User requests to find tasks based on a date
-2. Unburden will search through the existing tasks with the specified deadline and shows a list to the user
+2. _Unburden_ will search through the existing tasks with the specified deadline and shows a list to the user

    Use case ends

 ##### Extension

 1.1  User requests to find tasks based on a name <br>
-1.2  Unburden will search through the exisiting tasks with the specified task names and shows a list to the user <br>
+1.2  _Unburden_ will search through the existing tasks with the specified task names and shows a list to the user <br>

      Use case ends

 2.1  User requests to find tasks due today <br>
-2.2  Unburden will search through the exisiting tasks and shows a list of tasks due today <br>
+2.2  _Unburden_ will search through the existing tasks and shows a list of tasks due today <br>

      Use case ends

 3.1  User requests to find tasks that are due tomorrow <br>
-3.2  Unburden will search through the exisiting tasks and shows a list of tasks due tomorrow to the user <br>
+3.2  _Unburden_ will search through the existing tasks and shows a list of tasks due tomorrow to the user <br>

      Use case ends